 The requirements listed in 50-60-402(1), MCA, apply to all new factory-built units, whether offered for sale, lease or rent, which are first utilized in the State of Montana, regardless of the unit's point of origin or route of delivery.

 Factory-Built Building (FBB) means a factory assembled structure or structures equipped with the necessary service connections but not made so as to be readily movable as a unit or units and designed to be used with a permanent foundation.

 Third Party Certification and Inspection Agency means an agency, which inspects and certifies, in lieu of state inspectors, that an FBB conforms to the requirements and standards set forth in Title 50, Chapter 60, Montana Codes Annotated and Title 24, Chapter 301, Administrative Rules of Montana.
 Visit the Bureau’s Website at www.buildingcodes.mt.gov. for all current codes.
 A Third Party Inspection Agency is not under the control or jurisdiction of any supplier, manufacturer or dealer, except by contractor for quality control and/or inspections of FBB units.
 Click here to view a list of all approved Third Party Inspectors.

 A manufacturer of a factory-built building may make application for a typical structural design approval prior to construction.
 The following general requirements must be met:

 - Dimensioned drawings and specifications are required and they must clearly indicate the nature and extent of the work proposed.

-- An electronic copy of all documents submitted for approval are required, or one paper copy not less than 8 ½” x 11” or multiple thereof.
+- An electronic copy of all documents submitted for approval are required, or one paper copy not less than 8 ½” x 11” and not more than 11" x 17'.